Team-Retrospect/api-server/readme.md

 - Build the app with `go build`
 - Run it with `./cassandra-connector`

 Note that the Cassandra instance must be preconfigured.
-This app does not initialize it, but the schema is available in [[data.cql]].
+This app does not initialize it, but the schema is available in [data.cql](./data.cql)

 ## Usage